Preparing Product Content for AI: Unified Knowledge and Governance in Technical Documentation

 Why is Unified Knowledge Critical for AI?

-Unified knowledge is important for companies that want to use artificial intelligence (AI) to deliver newer, modern customer experiences, such as conversational interfaces that use generative AI.
-Gartner predicts that by 2026, 80% of companies will have used generative AI APIs or deployed generative AI-enabled applications into production.
+Unified knowledge is especially important for companies that want to use artificial intelligence to deliver modern customer experiences—conversational interfaces that use generative AI.
+Gartner predicts that by 2026, 80% of companies will have deployed generative AI-enabled applications into production.

 Product content is a natural use case to get started with.
 Why?
 Behind every product is a ton of documentation on how that product is built, how it works, and how best to use it.
-Plus, think about all the knowledge base content created from support tickets, all the customer questions in your customer community, and the conversations between your development and engineer teams in your team slack groups.
+Plus, think about all the knowledge base content created from support tickets, all the customer questions in your customer community, and the conversations in your team Slack groups.

 A company can use generative AI to build a large language model (LLM) that includes product information and then provide self-service experiences that help customers get answers and learn to use the products better.
-Because of the way generative AI works, including how you label and tag your content, the content and language used in responses can be adapted to the customer’s level of experience.
+Because of how generative AI works, the content and language used in responses can be adapted to the customer’s level of experience.

-But generative AI is only as good as the information behind it.
+But generative AI is only as good as the information it’s trained on.
 Your job is to ensure that the technical product information is accurate and easy for the AI to digest and understand.

-A unified knowledge framework does precisely that.
-It helps the AI better understand the context and relationships of the information it ingests, improving its ability to provide accurate, holistic answers to even the most complex query (prompt).
-It also reduces the likelihood of the AI hallucinating and making up incorrect information.
+A unified knowledge framework helps the AI better understand the context and relationships of the information it ingests, improving its ability to provide accurate, holistic answers to even the most complex queries.
+It also reduces the likelihood that the AI will hallucinate or make up incorrect information.

 Val Swisher points out that to train AI well, the training content it ingests must be cleaned up.
 If you want the AI to produce useful results, you need to remove redundant, inaccurate, and inconsistent content.

-When it comes to product-specific documentation, AI-generated answers need to be comprehensive (it must include information from all sources), accurate, context-aware (product version, role, etc.), and regularly updated.
+When it comes to product-specific documentation, AI-generated answers need to be comprehensive (including information from all sources), accurate, context-aware (product version, role, etc.), and regularly updated.

 If you don’t provide your AI with unified knowledge?
-The AI will have to ingest content from different business areas managed by different teams using different systems, and it will have challenges making connections across those systems.
-In the end, you risk the AI returning fragmented or inconsistent responses and sometimes even the wrong ones.
+The AI will have to ingest content from different business areas managed by different teams using different systems, and it will struggle to make connections across those systems.
+In the end, you risk the AI returning fragmented or inconsistent responses—and sometimes even the wrong ones.

 The Right Technology is Key to a Unified Knowledge Framework

 Having the right technology is one of the challenges to creating unified knowledge.
-Although companies understand the need for technical content, they don’t truly see its value, so they don’t always invest in the right technology to create and manage content.
+Although companies understand the need for technical content, they don’t always see its full value, so they don’t always invest in the right technology to create and manage it.

 From a technology perspective, the best way to unify your technical content is to use a component content management system (CCMS).
 By storing all your technical knowledge in a CCMS, you provide a single source of truth for that technical content.